 I made the decision to avoid googling anything about premature babies.
 I stayed away from forums.
 Instead, I watched a lot of stupid, feel-good stuff (I might be the only fan remaining of the BBC’s six-part Pride and Prejudice series from the '90s).
 To counteract the sensory deprivation from all the things I couldn’t do, I brought small treats into my life.
 I asked my husband to get fresh flowers for the house.
 I dabbed Aveda Shampure oil on my wrists, splurged on some Diptyque candles, and used up my insurance coverage to get weekly at-home massages.

 One night, I tallied up my worst fears and made drawings of the exact opposite of that.
-I drew our future family taking walks in the park together, our not-yet born son playing football with his big brother (I also have a four year old) or doing well in school.
+I drew our future family taking walks in the park together, our not-yet born son playing soccer with his big brother (I also have a four year old) or doing well in school.
 I looked at those drawings every night before bed.
 My husband drew one too, and I pulled it up on my phone whenever I needed a pick-me-up.
 I still do.

 Meditation became another lifeline.
 Starting from my first scary days at the hospital, I listened to a 20-minute guided meditation every night.
 I made a conscious effort to actually make my body relax and be aware of my breath.
 This practice has helped me more recently, during the nights when I stay up worrying about the unprecedented scale and impact of COVID-19.